 Employment Outlook & Salary Info

-The U.S. Bureau of Labor Statistics reported that between 2008 and 2018 employment growth for security guards and gaming surveillance officers was an estimated 14%, which is faster than average (www.bls.gov).
-Much of the projected growth was attributed to increased concerns regarding theft and vandalism, as well as an increase in the use of private security firms.
-The BLS reported that as of May 2010, the middle half of security guards earned between $19,540 and $31,030.
+The U.S. Bureau of Labor Statistics reported that between 2014 and 2024 employment growth for security guards and gaming surveillance officers is estimated at 5%,an average growth rate (www.bls.gov).
+Much of the projected growth is attributed to increased concerns regarding theft and vandalism, as well as an increase in the use of private security firms.
+The BLS reported that as of May 2015, security guards earned an average of $28,460 per year.

 Security Guard Certification and Continuing Education Information

 Most states require that security guards be registered before they can work in the field.
-To register, most states require that applicants be at least 18, pass a background check and receive classroom training.
+To register, applicants need to be at least 18, pass a background check and receive classroom training.